chrisdurfee/base/README.md

 ## Base Converter

-There is a GPT created with ChatGPT that can convert code from other frameworks to base.
-This can help you convert any code to Base.
+There is a GPT created with ChatGPT that can convert code from other frameworks to Base.
 The GPT is new so it still has some issues but it is a good start.
 [Base Converter](https://chatgpt.com/g/g-uNL6KKeCo-base-converter/)

 ## Layouts